nikkxll/42-push-swap/README.md

 Error Handling: In case of errors (e.g., non-integer arguments, duplicates, integer overflow), display "Error" followed by a '\n' on the standard error.

 No Parameters: If no parameters are specified, the program should not display anything and return to the prompt.

+<h2>Checker program (bonus part)</h2>

+<h3>Description:</h3>
+The "checker" program is a crucial component for validating the sorting process of a stack of integers.
+This program works in conjunction with the 'push_swap' program and serves as a verification tool.
+It takes in a list of integers and executes a series of instructions provided via standard input.
+The primary objective is to confirm if the given instructions successfully sort the stack.

+<h3>Execution guidelines and validation criteria:</h3>

+- The first argument represents the top of the stack 'a'.
+- If no argument is provided, the program halts and displays nothing.
+- Reads and executes instructions from standard input (each followed by '\n').
+- Executes these instructions on the given stack.
+- If after executing the instructions, stack 'a' is sorted, and stack 'b' is empty, it displays "OK" on the standard output followed by '\n'.
+- For any other scenario, it displays "KO" on the standard output followed by '\n'.
+- Errors are handled and displayed as "Error" on the standard error.
+These errors encompass non-integer arguments, integers exceeding limits, duplicates, invalid or incorrectly formatted instructions.